aaronstevenwhite/arcweight/docs/examples/linguistic-applications/morphological_analyzer.md

 Interior (inside):
 ├── kalassa  - Inessive (in)         "in the fish"
-├── kalaan   - Illative (into)       "into the fish" └── kalasta  - Elative (out of)      "out of the fish"
+├── kalaan   - Illative (into)       "into the fish" └── kalasta  - Elative (from)        "from/out of the fish"

-Exterior (surface):
+Exterior (surface/possession):
-├── kalalla  - Adessive (on/at)      "on the fish"
+├── kalalla  - Adessive (at/with)    "at/by the fish" or "the fish has"
-├── kalalle  - Allative (onto)       "onto the fish" └── kalalta  - Ablative (off/from)   "off the fish"
+├── kalalle  - Allative (to)         "to the fish"
+└── kalalta  - Ablative (from)       "from the fish"
 ```

 #### Vowel Harmony: A Phonological Constraint